Sjisoo/Crawling/README.md

 # Melon
 This is one of the most famous example for crawling the data from server.
 If you want to practice the crawling.
-I recommend this one.
-Because it is easy to understand and use.
+I recommend this one, Because it is easy to understand and use.

 # Business Disctict